wso2/docs-ei/en/micro-integrator/docs/develop/advanced-development/applying-security-to-a-proxy-service.md

     ![](../../assets/img/apply-security/119130870/119130871.png)

 !!!
 Info
     By default, the role names are not case sensitive.
-If you want to make them case sensitive, add the following property under the `<AuthorizationManager>` configuration in the `user-mgt.xml` file:
+If you want to make them case sensitive, add the following property under the `[authorization_manager]` configuration in the `deployment.toml` file:

-    ```
-    <Property name= "CaseSensitiveAuthorizationRules"> true </Property>
+    ```toml
+    [authorization_manager]
+    properties.CaseSensitiveAuthorizationRules = true
     ```

 ## Step 2: Add the security policy to the proxy service